Mostafapro-1/FPL_data_analysis/README.md

 then,I collaborated with AI tools like ChatGPT/Deepseek to bridge my sports passion with technical execution.
 Here’s how I did it:

 Key Features:

-✅ Points per Million (PPM) Analysis: Identified cost-effective players using Python (Pandas/NumPy).
+ Points per Million (PPM) Analysis: Identified cost-effective players using Python (Pandas/NumPy).

-✅ Interactive Dashboards: Streamlit tables and Plotly charts to explore performance metrics.
+ Interactive Dashboards: Streamlit tables and Plotly charts to explore performance metrics.

-✅ AI-Augmented Development: Guided ChatGPT with targeted prompts to generate, test, and refine code iteratively.
+ AI-Augmented Development: Guided ChatGPT with targeted prompts to generate, test, and refine code iteratively.

 My Process:

-1️⃣ Problem Decomposition: Broke down goals into technical tasks (e.g., “How to filter players by position in Streamlit?”).
+ Problem Decomposition: Broke down goals into technical tasks (e.g., “How to filter players by position in Streamlit?”).

-2️⃣ AI Collaboration: Used ChatGPT to draft code snippets, then validated and debugged outputs.
+ AI Collaboration: Used ChatGPT to draft code snippets, then validated and debugged outputs.

-3️⃣ Iterative Refinement: Tweaked prompts to optimize visuals (e.g., adjusting Plotly bubble charts for clarity).
+ Iterative Refinement: Tweaked prompts to optimize visuals (e.g., adjusting Plotly bubble charts for clarity).

-4️⃣ Ownership: Every line of code was reviewed, tested, and adapted to fit the project’s needs.
+ Ownership: Every line of code was reviewed, tested, and adapted to fit the project’s needs.

 Tech Stack:

 Python | Streamlit | Plotly

 AI-Assisted Development | Data Storytelling

-This project taught me how to leverage AI as a collaborative tool while maintaining critical oversight.
-For example:
-✅ Translated my vision for risk/reward player tables into functional Streamlit code.
-✅ Debugged DataFrame issues by asking ChatGPT targeted follow-up questions.
-✅ Improved dashboard UX through iterative prompt refinements (e.g., “Add a progress bar for minutes played”).

 Proud Moment:
 Delivering a polished tool despite starting with limited coding experience – proof that curiosity + AI collaboration can unlock rapid growth!